Nova Scotia conjured up visions of beautiful mountains and coastlines,

 ROUTE FROM MONCTON TO BADDECK

-Here's a AAA map section that shows today's route, a distance of 260
+Here's a AAA map section that shows today's route in yellow:

 The town of Baddeck is in the upper right marked with a